FloGa/scfs/README.md

 Where 1048576 is 1024 * 1024, so one megabyte in bytes.

+You can actually go as far as to set a block size of one byte, but be prepared for a ridiculous amount of overhead or maybe even a system freeze because the metadata table grows too large.

 ### CatFS

 To mount a directory with CatFS, use the following form: